A jet ski engine has many similarities to your car and truck engines, but they vary on many things.

 Testing the charging system to know if the stator or voltage regulator is working fine is similar to any other small engine.

-With the jet ski out of the water, here is how you test the charging system.
+With the craft out of the water, here is how you test the charging system.

-- Turn engine off, don’t run the jet ski out of the water for no more than 30 seconds.
+4. Turn the engine off, don’t run it out of the water for no more than 30 seconds.

 If the voltage reading on both is NOT between 13.5 and 15 volts, then the voltage regulator or stator is bad.
 If the voltage reading is over 15 volts at 5k RPMs, then the voltage regulator is bad.